MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoints-vdi.md

 ## Onboard VDI devices

-Microsoft 365 Endpoint data loss prevention supports non-persistent virtual desktop infrastructure (VDI) session onboarding.
+Microsoft 365 supports non-persistent virtual desktop infrastructure (VDI) session onboarding.

 > [!NOTE]
 > To onboard non-persistent VDI sessions, VDI devices must be on Windows 10 1809 or higher.

 There might be associated challenges when onboarding VDIs.
 The following are typical challenges for this scenario:

-- Instant early onboarding of a short-lived sessions, which must be onboarded to  Microsoft 365 Endpoint data loss prevention prior to the actual provisioning.
+- Instant early onboarding of a short-lived sessions, which must be onboarded to Microsoft 365 prior to the actual provisioning.
 - The device name is typically reused for new sessions.

 VDI devices can appear in the Microsoft 365 Compliance center as either: